-This adorable snowman pattern is bound to bring some festive joy into your home this Christmas.
-You can use him to brighten a room or give him to a young child as a very special Christmas gift.
+This adorable snowman sewing pattern is bound to bring some festive joy into your home this Christmas.
+You can use him to brighten a room or he makes the perfect quick gifts to sew for a young child this Christmas.

 Our cheerful snowman pattern is made using snuggly fleece fabric – making him perfect for cuddling on cold December days.
 He’s wrapped up in a beautiful pastel blue scarf and matching hat, but you could choose any colour you like.

 When you’re making this snowman sewing pattern, ensure the pom pom, joins and back seam are sewn securely for durability.
 Sew a few lines of quilting to create a realistic carrot nose detail for your snowman.

 You can find Jo Carter’s full step-by-step tutorial for this snowman pattern below…

 Things to know before you start making your snowman